 Daily Care: Now that your mushroom fruiting block is set up, you need to perform some daily care.

 Maintain a high humidity environment within the humidity tent.
-There should be visible droplets of water on the inside of the humidity tent.
-Do this with the spray bottle several times per day.
+There should be visible droplets of water on the inside of the humidity tent and on the grow block plastic.
+Do this with the spray bottle several times (2 to 3) per day.

 Allow for good airflow.
 There should be enough holes in the humidity tent to allow fresh air exchange and maintain the humidity for several hours.
-The humidity tent can also be removed and replaced to promote air exchange.
+The humidity tent can also be removed and replaced each time you mist to promote air exchange.

 It is recommended to carefully remove the bag each time you spray the inside of the bag with the spray bottle, then carefully replace the humidity tent to create an open pocket around the growing mushroom.
 Try to avoid allowing the plastic humidity tent to touch the growing mushroom.
 (Remember to use non-chlorinated water or breathe off the chlorine first)

 Growing: Lion’s Mane mushrooms should start to grow within 2 weeks after opening the bag and take about 1 to 2 weeks to grow.
 Continue to water the humidity tent while it has mushrooms growing but try to avoid getting a lot of water onto the mushroom itself.
 The blob-like primordia will get larger and will eventually form teeth-like structures that will grow like a waterfall or a lion’s mane!